LorenzoTa/step-by-step-tutorial-on-perl-module-creation-with-tests-and-git/tutorial/tutorial-english.md

    |----xt
            boilerplate.t
 </pre>
 We now have a good starting point to work on.
-Spend some minute to review the content of the files to get an idea.
+Spend some time to review the contents of the files to get familiar with them.